Democratic National Convention: Dems to focus on Trump's global leadership deficit for Day 2

 It remains to be seen whether the unconventional convention will give Biden the momentum he's looking for.

+Biden's campaign said an additional 10.2 million streamed the convention online Monday night.

+"We are producing a digital convention, and people are watching," Biden spokesman T.J.
+Ducklo tweeted.

-Michelle Obama did energize Democrats in her keynote address Monday night, when she delivered a passionate condemnation of the Republican president who replaced her husband.
+Michelle Obama energized the proceedings in her keynote address Monday night, when she delivered a passionate condemnation of the Republican president who replaced her husband.

 "Donald Trump is the wrong president for our country," she said.
 "He cannot meet this moment.
 He simply cannot be who we need him to be for us."